 I won't go into this too much here because I have an entire blog post on how to stop eating when bored, but what I always say is to ask yourself first if you're feeling physically hungry.
 If so, EAT!
 It's possible to be bored and hungry at the same time.

 If you're not hungry but want to eat, ask yourself what you need.
 Maybe you're looking for something to entertain you, so you could pick up a book, call a friend, etc. Give that a go and then if you're still thinking about the food, eat it.

-Now, if you've gotten this far, have applied all of the exercises I've suggested and are STILL saying "Look...
-Colleen..
-I CAN'T STOP EATING!"
-There may be a couple reasons for this: extreme hunger, restriction, and an addiction to binge eating.
+Now, if you've gotten this far, have applied all of the exercises I've suggested and are STILL saying, "Look...
+Colleen...
+I CAN'T STOP EATING!" there may be a couple of reasons for this: extreme hunger, restriction, and addiction to binge eating.

 The key here is you truly need to give yourself unconditional permission to eat ALL foods.
 Yes, even those ones deemed "unhealthy" by diet culture!

 I suggest getting yourself a copy of the Intuitive Eating book (which is, like, the food freedom bible) which really talks more about this.
 I also have a book list of 5 other Intuitive Eating books that I recommend for truly learning to see all foods equally!

 Okay, so this might get controversial.
 I know people out there are dead set on food addiction being a thing.
 There is even a Yale Food Addiction Questionnaire (YFAQ), for goodness sake!
 Surely it must be legit... right?

 Well, Gorgeous, no. Firstly, the YFAQ does not take into consideration food restriction or dieting, which can lead to feelings of addiction towards food.
 This is seen in the classic, hallmark study the Minnesota Semi-Starvation study.
 A group of men were deprived of food and as a result, became obsessed with it.